hadipourh/Boomerang/README.md

 number_of_patterns = 10
 ```

 Note that our program is able to find multiple truncated boomerang trails for a given setting. `number_of_patterns = 10` specifies the number of patterns we are interested to produce with the given setting.
-If you run `python3 main.py` with the above setting, you will get the following pattern (for me it was the solution number 9) as well as 9 other patterns:
+If you run `python3 main.py` with the above setting, you will get the following pattern (in our experiment it was the solution number 9) as well as 9 other patterns:

 ```txt
 # Solution number 9